 The Green Corps Field School for Environmental Organizing trains college graduates to run environmental campaigns by building a core group of activists and convincing decision-makers to pass laws, change policies and create reforms to protect our environment.

 The Greenlining Institute is a national policy, organizing and leadership institute working for racial and economic justice.
 Greenlining ensures that grassroots leaders are participating in major policy debates by building diverse coalitions that work together to advance solutions to our nation's most pressing problems.
 Greenlining builds public awareness of issues facing communities of color, increases civic participation, and advocates for public and private policies that create opportunities for people and families to make the American Dream a reality.

-The HIA fellowship strives to facilitate a collective exploration of the social and political roots of discrimination, as well as provide a forum where potential solutions can be considered and discussed.
+The Humanity in Action (HIA) Fellowship program strives to facilitate a collective exploration of the social and political roots of discrimination, as well as provide a forum where potential solutions can be considered and discussed.
 The programs are also intended to instill a responsibility among HIA Fellows to recognize and address the need to protect minorities and promote human rights-in their own communities and around the world.

 Karel Fellowship in Public Interest Communications

 The Karel Fellowship is a nine-week paid summer program that places high-potential undergraduate students in leading nonprofit organizations that vigorously promote the public interest.
 Fellows gain field experience through placements in leading nonprofits.
 A majority of fellows are placed in the greater Washington, D.C. area.
 Remaining fellows are placed in diverse metropolitan areas.
 Applicants must be nominated by a faculty sponsor, be first-generation and/or minority students who are juniors or seniors with a demonstrated commitment to social justice.